 Liese Zahabi is a graphic/interaction designer and Assistant Professor of Graphic/Interaction Design at the University of Maryland in College Park.
 She received her Master of Graphic Design from North Carolina State University, and her Bachelor of Fine Arts from Eastern Michigan University.
-She has been working as a designer for thirteen years, and teaches courses in interaction design, motion design, typography and advanced graphic design.
+She has been working as a designer for eighteen years, and teaches courses in interaction design, motion design, typography and advanced graphic design.

 Liese’s academic research focuses on search as a cognitive and cultural process and artifact, and how the design of metaphoric interfaces can change the experience of search tasks.
 Her creative design work is also metaphorical, and explores how the nature of search manifests itself in visual patterns and sense-making, and how language and image intersect within the context of the Internet.